LazyButCaffeinated/Analysis-of-IP-Visibility-in-Network-Scanning-Using-Tor/README.md

-Source IP Obfuscation in Network Scanning
+🌐 Source IP Obfuscation in Network Scanning

+A practical exploration of how proxy-routed scanning affects source IP visibility and scan behavior.

-Overview
+✨ Overview

-This project demonstrates how the source IP address visible to a target system changes when Nmap scan traffic is routed through a proxy (Tor) instead of being sent directly.
+This project explores how the source IP address observed by a target system changes when Nmap scan traffic is routed through a proxy (Tor) instead of being sent directly.

-The project focuses on:

-Network traffic flow

-Source IP visibility
+It focuses on network flow, IP visibility, and scan result behavior, while also providing persistent scan reports for analysis.

+🔍 What This Project Demonstrates

+How Nmap normally exposes the scanner’s source IP

+How proxy routing alters the source IP seen by the target

+Differences between:

-Differences between local packet capture and target-side observation
+Local packet capture (scanner-side)

+Remote observation (target-side)

+How proxy routing impacts scan accuracy

-Report generation for scan results
+Automatic generation of human-readable scan reports

-How It Works
+🧠 How It Works
 Scanner (VM)
    ↓
 Tor SOCKS Proxy